Its3rr0rsWRLD/Quanling-Dingle-Script/README.md

 )
 ```

 1. This is the name of the channel.
 This can be changed.
-Se [here](https://github.com/ThatError404/Quanling-Dingle-Script/blob/main/Example%20Images/QDS-MD-4.png?raw=true)
+See [here](https://github.com/ThatError404/Quanling-Dingle-Script/blob/main/Example%20Images/QDS-MD-4.png?raw=true)

 ### Drop-Down Menus